 - To defer the application for further information or negotiations to address any issues raised during the consideration of the application.
 In such cases, the application will then be referred back to the Planning Committee at a later date for a decision.

 - To delegate the final decision to Officers if the Planning Committee is satisfied that agreed amendments would satisfy any concerns raised by the Planning Committee.
 If this is the case you will not be re-consulted on the amendments or notified of changes;

-- Minded to Approve/Refuse – in cases where the Planning Committee is minded to make a decision that is contrary to the Officer’s recommendation the Committee will outline their reasons for making a decision contrary to the recommendation and delegate the final wording to the Chair and Vice-Chair of the Committee in consultation with Officers.
+- In cases where the Planning Committee is minded to make a decision that is contrary to the Officer’s recommendation the Committee will outline their reasons for making a decision contrary to the recommendation and delegate the final wording to the Chair and Vice-Chair of the Committee in consultation with Officers.

 The decision of the Committee or the Development Services Manager is final, subject to the applicant only having the right of appeal to the Secretary of State.
 The City Council provide information regarding the Planning Appeals Process.